AUnni/Task1-HPDF/README.md

 npm start

 The Twitter main time line will be rendered at http://localhost:3000/ in your browser.
-Currently the Top Bar with navigation buttons, search bar, account circle, Tweet button and User Profile card are ready.

 To be done

-Trending topics card

-User Feed display grid

-Who to follow section

-Advertise with Twitter section

 Aadhaar search page.